-- Preview Email Newsletter

 WASHINGTON, July 26 -- Maersk Agency USA Inc. has submitted a public comment letter to the Federal Maritime Commission (FMC) expressing support for the Commission's investigation into Flags of Convenience (FOCs).
 The letter emphasizes the urgency of addressing regulatory gaps that could undermine fair competition, safety, and environmental integrity in shipping practices involving these flags.

-Maersk acknowledges that the flag State principle permits flag States exclusive authority over vessels more ST
+Maersk acknowledges that the flag State principle permits flag States exclusive authority over vessels on the high seas, alongside duties to enforce int more ST

 Maine Department of Health and Human Services Urges USDA to Address Privacy Concerns in Proposed SNAP Information Database SORN (10)